akchonya/aiogram-3-faq/docs/common_errors.md

 ERROR: Could not build wheels for aiohttp, which is required to install pyproject.toml-based projects
 ```

-Chances are that you are using python 3.12 with an older version of aiogram 3.x.
+Chances are that you are using python 3.12 with an older version of aiogram.

-You can either install python 3.11 or the most recent aiogram.
+**Solution:** you can either *install python 3.11* or the most recent aiogram.

 ## Deprecation Warning